Zapalinamé: Connecting Cities and Watersheds in Mexico

 In a national context in which PWS experience in Mexico is mainly within the federal PWS program, the results and experiences drawn in Saltillo constitute an undeniable reference for building the road ahead.

-Claudia Lechuga is editor of Mercados Ambientales.com (Spanish website of Ecosystem Marketplace) and Climate Change Coordinator in Reforestamos México.
+Claudia Lechuga is editor of Mercados Ambientales.com (Spanish website of Ecosystem Marketplace that was re-launched as Valorando Naturaleza in 2013.) and Climate Change Coordinator in Reforestamos México.
 You can reach her at email@example.com or firstname.lastname@example.org.

 Please see our Reprint Guidelines for details on republishing our articles.